vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/01_Contents.md

 If her husband requires it, she should even do what is wrong 309
 Pandu and Kunti 310
 Sudarsana and Oghavati 310
-'Service' versus 'Obedience'; Svähä and Arundhati 312
+'Service' versus 'Obedience'; Svāhā and Arundhati 312
 Sāvitrī 313
 Tryambaka's Summary 314
 Concluding Verses and Colophon 316